 Where other female rappers have broken into the male-dominated world of hip-hop by out-manning their competition, Noname flips the script, delivering soft, dense lines of poetry.

-The indie rock group, helmed by two Music Productions majors, has battled against the realities of distance to produce their signature emotive sound.
+The indie rock group has battled against the realities of distance to produce their signature emotive sound.

 Both films employed a heavy dose of self-referential satire, but the sex-appeal premise of the original ‘Baywatch’ clashes with the revamp’s style of tongue in cheek.